efraimmgon/SublimeClojureSetup/README.md

-*NOTE: this is a fork of the original project, which has been updated to work with SUBLIME TEXT 3 and clj deps.*
+*NOTE: this is a fork of the original project, that is no longer being maintened, and has been updated to work with SUBLIME TEXT 3 and clj deps.
+Many thanks to jasongilman for his great work!*

 SublimeClojureSetup
 ===================